$2 million raised for Marine who scorned superiors over Afghan withdrawal

 CLICK HERE TO READ TO READ THE FOX NEWS APP

-John Habel, who matched Kenyon's donation labeled Scheller's superiors as "a shameful cabal of cowards who should have all resigned."
+John Habel, who matched Kenyon's donation, labeled Scheller's superiors as "a shameful cabal of cowards who should have all resigned."

 "Stu we are behind you," Habel continued.
 "There are far more ‘patriots’ willing to sacrifice all than the ‘yes men’ bubbling up to take top leader roles within a fake administration."